jeberle/echof/README.md

 When run with `./test.py 1` it _always_ hangs.

-I don't think this has anything to do w/ buffering, a common gremlin w/ this sort of work.
+I trust this has nothing to do w/ buffering, but I have made mistakes in the past :)